profssribeiro/calango/README.md

 # How to cite

-Ribeiro, S. R. (2025).
+Ribeiro, S. S. (2025).
 PHP Calango framework and digital transformation: An introductory guide for beginners. _Iberoamerican Journal of Applied Computing_,  13(1).
 [Available at:] (https://revistas.uepg.br/index.php/ijac/article/view/24848)